Danube river cruise

 And that was about all we had time for.
 The tour made it clear that there was plenty to see and do in Budapest if you had a few days here, so I guess we’ll just have to go back.

 On Bratislava day, we both were awakened early by what sounded, to me, like a giant walking on the roof above us.
 It was actually that a storm had kicked up overnight, making the usually smooth passage through the locks really bumpy.
-Jean actually got up and out of bed early this morning and went out for a look.
+Jean actually got up and went out for a look.
 He reported that another river boat had crashed into a barge.
 No casualties, but inconvenient for those passengers.
 But I don’t think it affected us.
+(Beyond the noise.)

 So the weather had changed.
 It was still sunny, but quite cool.